 PAN can have one or more Gateways.
 These are central nodes of the network and can serve one or multiple Endpoints.
-Typically a Gateway connects an Endpoint to the cloud.
 Figure 2.4 shows the case when the PAN has one Gateway as a central node and a few Endpoints which are connected to the cloud via the Gateway.